ACUTE LEUKEMIA & DISABILITY BENEFITS

 OTHER FORMS OF LEUKEMIA

-There are other forms of Leukemia that SSA considers disabling.
-For example, review this list under Listing 13.06:
+There are other forms of Leukemia the SSA considers disabling.
+For specific examples you can review this list under Listing 13.06:

 b.
 Chronic myelogenous leukemia (CML).
 The SSA need a diagnosis of CML based upon documented granulocytosis, including immature forms such as differentiated or undifferentiated myelocytes and myeloblasts, and a chromosomal analysis that demonstrates the Philadelphia chromosome.
 In the absence of a chromosomal analysis, or if the Philadelphia chromosome is not present, the diagnosis may be made by other methods consistent with the state of medical knowledge and practice.
 The requirement of CML in the accelerated or blast phase is met in 13.06B if lab findings show the proportion of blast cells in the peripheral blood or bone marrow is 10 percent or greater.